kipharris/terraform-openshift-ibmcloud-example/README.md

-# terraform-openshift-example
+# terraform-openshift-ibmcloud-example

 Sample terraform project leveraging multiple modules to deploy OpenShift into an user provided infrastructure.

-In this example, we'll use IBM Cloud and OpenShift 3.11. `example.tfvars` shows variables that can be passed to the whole project to build an OpenShift environment.
+In this example, we'll deploy OpenShift 3.11 to IBM Cloud IaaS. `terraform.tfvars` shows variables that can be passed to the whole project to build an OpenShift environment.

 ### Step 1:  Build infrastructure

 Fork the [terraform-openshift-ibminfra](https://github.ibm.com/ncolon/terraform-openshift-ibminfra) module and include it in your terraform `main.tf` file.
+Details on the variables used are found in this module's github.

 ```terraform
 resource "random_id" "tag" {